 The Dominican Flag Coat of Arms (Shield) / El Escudo Dominicano

 *There have been at least 14 different shields that have been used on the Dominican Republic flag in the past.
 Casimiro N. De Moya designed the current shield.
-It was issued by the government of Monseñor Nouel, and was adopted as the official shield in 1913.
+It was issued by the government of Monseñor Nouel and was adopted as the official shield in 1913.

-*In 2010 the constitution was amended to make a rule on the from of the coat of arms as before no definite law existed.
+*In 2010 the constitution was amended to make a rule on the form of the coat of arms as before no definite law existed.
 Article 32 (written below in Spanish with my English translation) states the bottom red ribbon faces upward.
 Thus many of the flags center shields are incorrect because their vermilion ribbon faces downward.
 You will notice that Parque Independencia coat of arms, as with many of the escudos in the country, is an old version of the coat of arms.
 Thanks Alexis for the updated information.

 *The escudo has the same colors as the flag.

-*The bible is the center of the escudo and is open to the Gospel of St. John, Chapter Eight, Verse Thirty-Two (John 8:32) with a golden cross floating above.
+*The Bible is the center of the escudo and is open to the Gospel of St. John, Chapter Eight, Verse Thirty-Two (John 8:32) with a golden cross floating above.